Website Manager

 Responsible to the Board of Directors for the overall growth and development of the PBA.
 Represents Baseball on the PRO Board of Directors, as a voting member of PRO.
 Supervises the management of PBA.
 Chairs the regularly scheduled meetings.
 Acts on requests of the Board of Directors, as an exofficio member of all committees.
 Oversees the appointment of all committees and non officer positions required.
 Casts the deciding ballot in the event of a tie vote at any meeting of the Board of Directors, as necessary, to conduct business.
 Attends all association grievance and protest hearings.
 This position requires at least 1 year of prior service as a member of the PBA Board of Directors.

 7b.
-ASSISTANT DIRECTOR:
+ASSISTANT DIRECTOR

 Responsible to assist the Director with the overall growth and development of the PBA.
 Chairs the regularly scheduled meetings in the absence of the Director.
 Assists in supervising and managing the league commissioners and league coaches of PBA.
 Acts on requests of the Board of Directors, as an exofficio member of all committees as appointed by the Director.
 Represents Baseball on the PRO Board of Directors, as a voting member of PRO, in the Directors absence.
 Attends all association grievance and protest hearings.

 7c.
-TREASURER/SECRETARY:
+SECRETARY:

 Responsible for collecting all fees due PBA verifying expenditures and coordinating these receipts and expenses with the PRO Treasurer.
 Shall serve as chairman of the Finance Committee and the Ways and Means Committee.
 Shall maintain an accurate accounting as it relates to the current budget.
 Responsible for ensuring all funds are presented to the PRO Treasurer within 10 days of collection.
-Acts as parliamentarian for the PBA meetings.
-Prepares meeting minutes and makes all PBA records available for Association Members.
-Responsible for proper registration of players and verification of necessary data in accordance with PRO, Association, State and National Guidelines.
-Prepares meeting minutes and makes all PBA records available for Association.
-Members Compiles data required by PBA officers and committees.
-Serves on committees as required.

-7d.
-REGISTRATION /COMMUNICATIONS DIRECTOR:

 7e.
+REGISTRATION DIRECTOR:

+7f.
 UNIFORM DIRECTOR:

-7f.
+7g.
 EQUIPMENT DIRECTOR:

 Responsible for Board approved equipment purchases and the maintenance and distribution of PBA equipment.
 Maintains equipment control through accurate inventories and appropriate storage practices.
 Reports activities to the Board of Directors and prepares spring and fall equipment purchase proposals for budget preparation.
-Will keep the storage unit (at Dino Storage) neat and organized.

 7g.
 SCHEDULING DIRECTOR: